KittyKatt/roulette-linux/README.md

 # Check `docker ps` for roulette-linux.
 check="$(docker ps | grep 'roulette-linux')"

-# Chick if the container is there.
+# Check if the container is there.
 Create it if not.
 if [ -z "$check" ]; then
         echo ">> Container dead.
 Recreating"
         docker run -d --rm --name $containerName $containerArgs roulette-linux